jzombie/sshfs-mac-docker/README.md

 ----

-Highly recommended to use [OrbStack](https://orbstack.dev/) (haven't yet tested via Docker Desktop).
+Highly recommended to use [OrbStack](https://orbstack.dev/).
+Docker Desktop will not work for this without modifying the network routing.

 ## Build the container